What is postpartum depression?

 Postpartum depression is common.
-As many as 50 to 75% of new mothers experience the "baby blues" after delivery.
-Up to 15% of these women will develop a more severe and longer-lasting depression, called postpartum depression, after delivery.
-One in 1,000 women develop the more serious condition called postpartum psychosis.
+As many as 75% of people experience baby blues after delivery.
+Up to 15% of these people will develop postpartum depression.
+One in 1,000 people develop postpartum psychosis.

 What factors increase my risk of being depressed after the birth of my child?

-- Having a personal or family history of depression or premenstrual dysphoric disorder (PMDD).
+- Having a personal or family history of depression, postpartum depression or premenstrual dysphoric disorder (PMDD).

 - Limited social support.